khan-ayanama/Course109-NodeJS/Tutorial-01/Note-01.md

 ### Community and Ecosystem

-Node.js has a large and active community of developers, which contributes to the cross-platform nature of the ecosystem.
-Many third-party libraries, frameworks, and tools are designed with cross-platform compatibility in mind, making it easier for developers to create applications that work seamlessly on different operating systems.

-* In summary, Node.js is considered cross-platform because it provides a consistent runtime environment and ecosystem for JavaScript server-side development that can be used across various operating systems, thanks to its design and the support of the JavaScript community.
-This makes it a versatile choice for building server applications that need to run on different platforms.

 * Node.js is a cross-platform, open-source server environment that can run on Windows, Linux, Unix, macOS, and more.
 * Node.js was built on top of Google's V8 JavaScript engine since it was open-sourced under the BSD (Berkeley Software Distribution) license.
 * Node.js is a back-end JavaScript runtime environment, runs on the V8 JavaScript engine, and executes JavaScript code outside a web browser.